artha42/mm-versionable/README.md

 class Thing
   include MongoMapper::Document

-  enable_versioning :limit => 20 #:limit here defines the size of the version history that will be loaded into memory
+  enable_versioning :limit => 20
+  #:limit here defines the size of the version history that will be loaded into memory,
+  #By default, if not specified, the value is 10, if you wish to load all versions set it to 0

   key :name, String, :required => true key :date, Time